CannonWilson/Problem-Sets/Redux/2-AdvancedRedux/README.md

     function WizardSelector() {
         return (
             <div>
-                {/* Complete the image's src attribute using the state's counter variable */}
+                {/* Complete the image's src attribute using the state's counter variable to get the current wizard's image */}
                 <img width="300px" src={} />

                 {/* Add text to the paragraph below that shows the current wizard's name */}